Connectivity

 External Port Forwarding

-Providing you can connect internally to your server, the issue most likely falls with either your router and port forwarding or your IPS and their use of CGNAT.
+Providing you can connect internally to your server, the issue most likely falls with either your router and port forwarding or your ISP and their use of CGNAT.

-The first thing we need to check is port forwarding is configured correctly, you will need to slightly adjust the below steps as the wording on every router model / firewall is different.
+The first thing we need to check is port forwarding is configured correctly.

 - Login to the admin interface (normally on http(s)://192.168.1.254 or http(s)://192.168.1.1)